-A teaching role at College combines pupils who are well-motivated, disciplined, conscientious and willing to learn, alongside access to excellent resources, professional support and personal development.
+A teaching role at College combines pupils who are well-motivated, disciplined, conscientious and willing to learn, with access to excellent resources, professional support and personal development.

 At College we aim to embody excellence, independence and empowerment in the education of young women.
 The ISI carried out a full Focussed Compliance and Educational Quality Inspection in November 2022, and College was found 'excellent' in every category.

-Teams of live-in Housemistresses and House Staff at 15 houses manage boarding and day house matters, including meals, prep and house evening and weekend activities.
-They are supported by a round-the-clock medical team.
+Teams of live-in Houseparents and House Staff at 15 houses manage boarding and day house matters, including meals, prep and house evening and weekend activities, supported by a 24-hour medical team.
 Our Wellbeing Programme is integrated within the timetable and a dedicated team lead the PE and sports programmes.
 For this reason, our teaching roles are non-residential.